shreyanth-sureshkrishnaa/Kaggle-Course-Notebooks/README.md

 # Kaggle-Course-Notebooks

 ## Google Colab Notebooks I used when following along with Kaggle Courses are located here.
+I mainly wrote these in such a way that they read similar to a guide.
+May potentially be useful for personal reference and revision.

 Intro to Machine Learning - https://colab.research.google.com/drive/119uUYI7ZKSpSBVTnNc7rgCQc2MdHtO_k?usp=sharing <br>
 <ul>